A hot, sore finger and maybe even a throbbing feeling – these are symptoms that many have experienced.

 - Nail fold » Definition, anatomy and diseases

-Your medical notice
+Your medical advice

 - Accuracy,